 Is there a free DAW for beginners?

-Do I need a powerful laptop for every DAW?
+Do I need a powerful notebook for every DAW?

 Not for starting out.
-Reaper even runs smoothly on older computers.
-Ableton, FL Studio, and Logic demand more, but remain fully usable on a solid mid-range laptop from recent years.
-Only large projects with many tracks really push hardware limits.
+Reaper runs smoothly on older machines.
+Ableton, FL Studio, and Logic require more power but remain usable on a mid-range notebook from the last few years.
+Large projects with many tracks demand more hardware.

 Also available in